-In December 2017 I was asked to explore the possibility of developing a project using Minecraft that would support the goals of Exeter City Futures, in my role as Creative Lead for Global City Futures.
+In my role as Creative Lead for Global City Futures I was asked to explore the possibility of developing a project using Minecraft that would support the goals of Exeter City Futures.

 As the idea was initially inspired by a Minecraft map of the UK generated from Open Data, and given my familiarity with the work the Royal Albert Memorial Museum & Art Gallery (RAMM) had been doing with historic maps of Exeter in Minecraft, I proposed developing a Minecraft map of Exeter generated from Open Data that would build on this work.
 The map would be used to engage young people in urban planning by encouraging them to redesign their city in a sustainable way.